kyma-project/kyma/docs/application-connector/docs/022-details-consume-services.md

 ## Service consumption

-After you provision the Example API in the Environment of your choice using the Service Catalog, you can bind it to your application and consume it by calling the URL you get as a result of a successful binding.
+After you provision the Example API in the Namespace of your choice using the Service Catalog, you can bind it to your application and consume it by calling the URL you get as a result of a successful binding.

 This is a sample URL for the Example API:
 ```